shikokuchuo/nanonext/README.md

 it either evaluates or returns an ‘unresolvedExpr’.

-The result may be queried at `$data`, which will return another ‘unresolvedExpr’ recursively (by design) whilst unresolved.
-However when the original value resolves, the ‘unresolvedExpr’ will resolve into a ‘resolvedExpr’ and the evaluated expression may then be accessed at .
+The result may be queried at `$data`, which will return another ‘unresolvedExpr’ whilst unresolved.
+However when the original value resolves, the ‘unresolvedExpr’ will simultaneously resolve into a ‘resolvedExpr’, for which the evaluated result will be available at `$data`.

-It is possible to use `unresolved()` around a ‘unresolvedExpr’ or its `$data` field to test for resolution, as in the example below.
+It is possible to use `unresolved()` around a ‘unresolvedExpr’ or its `$data` element to test for resolution, as in the example below.

 The pipe operator semantics are similar to R’s base pipe `|>`: